-Dear Stakeholders,
+Dear stakeholders,

 The board of directors (the "Board") is committed to driving sustainable development in the Group's business operations.
 The Board has overall responsibility for the Group's ESG strategy and reporting, while both the members of the Board and senior management supervise the ESG issues of the Group.
 The Board continuously monitors and reviews the key risks affecting the sustainability of the Group's business, such as the environmental, occupational health and safety and labour standards.
 The risk management and internal control frameworks provide a structured approach for the Board to formulate policies and ensure effective execution.
-More information about the Group's governance structure is stated in the section "ESG Governance".
+More information about the Group's governance structure is stated in the section "ESG GOVERNANCE STRUCTURE".

 The Group continuously communicates with its stakeholders to understand their concerns and fulfil their expectations.
 In order to identify and assess the material concerns of the Group's stakeholders, the Group has conducted materiality assessment surveys through stakeholder engagement.
-The assessment helped us to determine the factors that have material impacts on the Group's sustainable growth and incorporated them in the development of its ESG strategies and targets.
-Our focus on ESG includes product quality and safety and anti-corruption, along with occupational health and safety.
+The assessment helped the Group determine the factors that have material impacts on the Group's sustainable growth, which were incorporated in the development of its ESG strategies and targets.
+The Group's focus on ESG includes greenhouse gas ("GHG") emissions, occupational health and safety, along with product quality and safety.

-In Year 2021, the Group set various ESG-related targets on relevant KPIs.
-The environmental targets were approved by the Board and the progress will be reviewed by the representatives from business and functional departments annually.
-The business and functional departments make full use of the available ESG data to compare the performance between different years and report to the Board periodically.
+The Group has set various ESG-related targets on relevant key performance indicators ("KPIs" or individually a "KPI").
+The environmental targets were approved by the Board and the progress is reviewed by the representatives from business and functional departments annually.
+The business and functional departments make full use of the available ESG data to compare the performance between different years and report to the Board at least once per year.
 Aiming to achieve the targets, the Group is committed to implementing various measures, which will be mentioned in this ESG Report.
 The Board believes the ESG-related targets can raise employees' awareness of ESG, drive behavioural changes and facilitate the incorporation of ESG initiatives into the Group's operational strategy.